Top 5 This Week

 What are the driver’s license and vehicle registration requirements when moving to Washington State?

-Driver’s license: must be obtained within 30 days of establishing Washington residency — one of the shortest windows in the country.
+Driver’s license: you must obtain it within 30 days of establishing Washington residency — one of the tightest windows in the U.S. If you hold a valid, unexpired license from another U.S. state, the knowledge test is waived; you simply transfer it and take a vision test.
 Washington’s Department of Licensing (DOL) requires proof of identity (passport or birth certificate plus Social Security card), two Washington residency documents (utility bill, lease, or bank statement), and your out-of-state license.
-A knowledge test is required for most out-of-state license transfers; a vision test is required for all.
+A knowledge and road test is required only if your license is expired or issued by a country Washington does not recognize.
 DOL appointments are recommended to avoid significant wait times.
 Vehicle registration: also within 30 days; fees are based on vehicle value.
-Emissions testing is required annually in western Washington counties (King, Pierce, Snohomish) and in Spokane and Clark Counties for most vehicles 1968 and newer.
+Note that Washington ended its vehicle emissions-testing program on January 1, 2020, so no smog test is required to register or renew a vehicle anywhere in the state.

 What is Washington State’s two-climate reality between western and eastern Washington?